fukamachi/event-emitter/README.md

       (lambda ()
         (format t "How's it going?")))

-;; 'Hi!' and "How's going?" will be printed.
+;; 'Hi!' and "How's it going?" will be printed.
 (emit :say-hi *user*)
 ;-> Hi!
 ;   How's it going?